-Unfortunately legal guidance regarding how insurance producers should serve the public is sometimes unclear.
+Unfortunately there is no clear legal guidance regarding how insurance producers should serve the public.
 Even courts that have agreed that agents and brokers have advisory duties to customers and clients have based their judgments on significantly different factors.

 Some courts have determined that the way insurance producers present themselves to the public dictates their professional obligations.
 For a simple example, let's focus on job titles.